-Child care is not taxable if all of the following conditions are met:
+Child care is not taxable only if all of the following conditions are met:

-- the services are provided at your place of business; - the services are managed directly by you; - the services are provided to all of the employees at minimal or no cost; and - the services are not available to the general public, only to employees.
+- The services are provided at your place of business. - The services are managed directly by you. - The services are provided to all of the employees at minimal or no cost. - The services are not available to the general public, only to employees.